Last Updated on September 6, 2023 by Tim Wells

 The MINIX NEO T5 is the first MINIX device to actually run the official Android TV operating system.
 All of their previous devices ran some version of pure Android or Windows – neither of which is that great for streaming devices.

-I had the opportunity to review their flagship Android device, the NEO U22-XJ last year.
+I had the opportunity to review their flagship Android device last year, the NEO U22-XJ.
 As much as I liked that device, I thought it missed the mark.

-In my experience, most people want a simple streaming device that lets them watch the content they want on a device that’s easy to navigate and easy to use.
+In my experience, most people want a simple streaming device that lets them watch the content they want on a device that’s easy to navigate and use.

 That’s where the NEO T5 comes in.